ArtifexSoftware/pdf2docx/README.md

 # pdf2docx

-- Parse layout/text format of PDF file with `PyMuPDF`
+- Parse layout/text format from PDF file with `PyMuPDF`
 - Generate docx with `python-docx`

 ## Features

 - [x] Rebuild page layout in docx
+	- [x] paragraph and line spacing
+	- [x] in-line image
-- [x] Parse and re-create text format, e.g. font style, highlight, underline, strike
+- [x] Parse and re-create text format
+	- [x] font style, e.g. font name, size, weight, italic and color
-    - [x] highlight, underline converted from docx
+    - [x] highlight, underline, strike-through converted from docx
-    - [x] highlight, underline applied from PDF comments
+    - [x] highlight, underline, strike-through applied from PDF annotations
 - [ ] Parse and re-create list style
 - [ ] Parse and re-create table

+## Limitations

+- Support only normal reading direction - from left to right, from top to bottom.
+- No word transformation, e.g. rotation is considered.
+- Floating images is not supported.

 ## Usage